 What a peculiar situation we find Abraham in as the 23rd chapter of Genesis unfolds.
 The man to whom God had promised the entire land of Palestine (Genesis 15:18) now stood negotiating with the sons of Heth for a burial plot in which to inter his beloved Sarah.
 His descendants had been given by God all the land from the Wadi el Arish river of Egypt to the mighty Euphrates; yet Abraham did not actually possess so much as a parcel of land the size of a burial plot!
 He indeed possessed great wealth, we know this (e.g, Gen. 13:2, 24:35), but his feet trod upon ground which, at the time, belonged to others.

 The generous gesturing of the sons of Heth, even Ephron himself, which is described in Verses 6-16, might leave us quite impressed by the absolute magnanimous offerings which they present to Abraham.
-“In the choice of our sepulchres bury thy dead”, they tell him (v.
+“Bury your dead in the choicest of our graves”, they tell him (v.
 6).
 It appears that these most noble gentlemen are proposing that Abraham take from them whatsoever he wishes, no charge attached.
 But those familiar with the customs and commercial protocols of the Oriental marketplaces, ancient and modern, tell us that such ostentatious pretense is a mere formality with no such actual intention of a one-sided transaction occurring at all.
-Take it, it’s your, even though it is worth 400 shekels of silver, Ephron says.
+Take it, it’s yours, even though it is worth 400 shekels of silver, Ephron says.
 The price has been stipulated, a price that is agreed by those familiar with the culture to be grossly exorbitant.
 Nevertheless, the price has been stated and Abraham can in no way accept this piece of land without rendering the amount; lest his honor and reputation be forever damaged.

 Verse 17 defines the parameters of the property in question, even mentioning the trees and specific borders that would differentiate the limits of the field from its environs.
 No doubt about it that this chapter of Genesis was to serve as a perpetual legal document articulating that the Cave of Machpelah, the resting place of the Patriarchs, had been acquired with all propriety.